0naopem1p0/alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that prints the type of the file named iamafile in the directory tmp
+Creating a symbolic link which is in a current working directory